 The high level principles of the solution are:

-A new Network Function, i.e., Sensing Data Management Function (SDMF) is introduced for the storage and management of the sensing data, Sensing result, SPF information, and Sensing Entity information related to sensing service.
+A new Network Function, i.e., Sensing Data Management Function (SDMF) is introduced for the storage and management of the Sensing result.

-When the Sensing Entity is a gNB, the SCF sends the sensing service request and the configuration information to the gNB via a new interface defined between the SCF and the gNB or via the AMF.
+When the Sensing Entity is a gNB, the SCF sends the sensing service request and the configuration information to the gNB via a new interface defined between the SCF and the gNB.

-The SCF needs to send the Sensing Initiated Request and the corresponding paremeters to the SPF.
+The SCF needs to send the Sensing Initiated Request and the corresponding parameters to the SPF.

-When the gNB finishes the sensing data measurement, the gNB reports the sensing data to the SPF directly via the established data connection, and (optionally) the SPF sends the sensing data to the SDMF for storage.
+When the gNB finishes the sensing data measurement, the gNB reports the sensing data to the SPF directly via the established data tunnel.

 The Sensing Entities can be multiple gNBs, and the SPF performs the aggregation of the sensing data collected from multiple sources.

-The SPF generates the Sensing result based on the sensing data received from the gNB/gNBs, and sends the Sensing result to the SCF and (optionally) to the SDMF.
+The SPF generates the Sensing result based on the sensing data received from the gNB/gNBs, and sends the Sensing result to the SCF and the SCF can further send the Sensing result to the SDMF for storage.

 6.X.1 Description